mariovagomarzal/cookiecutter-dotfiles/docs/index.md

     project.
 Please, refer to the [Contributing](contributing/) section for more information.

-Refer to the [Usage](usage/) section to learn how to use this template.
-You can also check the [Full example](usage/full-example.md) section to see a full example of how to use this template.
+Refer to the [Usage](usage.md) section to learn how to use this template.